syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

-You can download the source code of binding the GridPickerColumn.ItemsSource properties sample [here]()

-## Binding the ItemsSource from ViewModel for the Picker loaded inside template
+## Binding the ItemsSource from ViewModel for the Picker loaded inside template column in Xamarin.Forms DataGrid

-The `ItemsSource` of a picker which is loaded inside the [GridTemplateColumn](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) can also be assigned any value via binding by passing the binding context as the `Source` to the `ItemsSource` property.
+The `ItemsSource` of a picker which is loaded inside the [GridTemplateColumn](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) can be assigned any value via binding by passing the binding context as the `Source` to the `ItemsSource` property.
 Refer the below code to bind the ItemsSource of Picker loaded inside the GridTemplateColumn from the ViewModel.

 {% highlight xaml %}